| |

 1.10 -- Nov.
 30, 1960 -- "To Catch a Star"

 but Glenn is skeptical that it wasn't a publicity stunt.
-Of course, he
+He

-charms his way into a date with the leading lady (Luciana Paluzzi - photo - who would also be Rod's co-star
+charms his way into a date with the leading lady (Luciana Paluzzi, who would also be Rod's co-star

 Then she's kidnapped.
 Glenn suspects another publicity stunt.
 It starts